Skip to main content

 How Impaired Driving Charges Are Fought

-There is overwhelming pressure to plead guilty to impaired driving charges.
+There is overwhelming pressure to plead guilty to impaired driving charges — particularly for a first DUI charge.
 Crowns and even some defence lawyers present it as a straightforward process — plead guilty, pay the fine, move on.
 But a guilty plea means a criminal record, a licence suspension, an interlock device, insurance increases, and a US travel ban.
 The consequences last years.
 The defences are worth exploring.

 Challenging the Observations of Impairment